-The Foundation has recorded its financial investments at fair value.
-For bonds and equities, fair value is determined by quoted market prices and the change in market value is presented as an increase (decrease) to the investment and as an unrealized gain (loss) on the investments.
+The Foundation records its financial investments at fair value.
+The fair value of bonds and equities is determined by quoted market prices and the change in market value is presented as an increase (decrease) to the investment and as an unrealized gain (loss) on the investments.
 All other financial instruments are subsequently recorded at cost or amortized cost as the Foundation has not elected to carry such financial instruments at fair value.